vpinball/pinmame/src/p2k/README.md

   reads 0 where the three fixed ones wrap modulo, and that is equally untested.
 Deciding either needs a machine that reads a mask through `0x14400000` with a bank other than 0 selected, or the Prism card's own address decode.
+* **Guest writes to devices other than the interrupt controllers still take effect late.**
+  `pics_settle()` runs a device's pending zero-delay timers before the next instruction, which is what stops an interrupt landing somewhere the guest's mask discipline says it cannot - see *Interrupts used to arrive late* above.
+It is keyed to the interrupt controllers' own ports, `0x20`/`0x21` and `0xa0`/`0xa1`, and two other paths reach the same machinery:

+  * `update_uart_irq()` sets `pic1`'s IR4 and IR3 from the UARTs' IER write and IIR read, at
+    `0x3f8-0x3ff` and `0x2f8-0x2ff`, so **IRQ3 and IRQ4 are still delivered up to a slice late**.
+    Live, not theoretical: `P2K_TRAPTRACE` shows vector `0x23` - IR3 with base `0x20` - dispatched
+    during boot.
+Nothing has been seen to suffer; the UART is a console stand-in.
+  * `pit8253` defers *every* guest write. `control_w()` and `count_w()` are `synchronize()`, which
+    is `timer_set(attotime::zero)`, so **programming the timer that drives the machine's clock only takes effect at the end of the slice**.
+Harmless as far as anyone has looked - the firmware sets divisor 298 once during boot and a slice of delay there costs nothing - but the exposure has not been measured. `P2K_IOWATCH=40-43` with `P2K_IOWATCH_AFTER` past boot would say whether it is ever reprogrammed while running.

+  The fix for all of them is the same and is described below.
+Recorded rather than fixed because it costs another pass through both games.

+  The fix is to stop enumerating ports and pump at the I/O boundary instead: after `port_read` in `port_r`, and in `port_w`, which needs splitting into a wrapper and a `port_write` the way `port_r` already is.
+Add an "already draining" guard with it - a general pump makes "no timer callback may perform a port access" an invisible constraint, and today's callbacks only happen to satisfy it (they are all internal wiring: `ir0_w`, `ir2_w`, `set_input_line`).
+The reason it is not done here is that it changes when the RTC, keyboard controller, DMA, PIT and UART timers land as well, so it costs another pass through both games rather than one device's worth of confidence.

+* **`am9517a` suspends on a trigger the shim does not implement.** The DMA controller calls `suspend_until_trigger(1, true)` in three places and `device_t::trigger()` / `suspend_until_trigger()` are both empty in `shim/emu.h`, so it would not suspend and would not resume.
+Dormant as things stand - nothing wires `dreq`, `hreq` or `eop`, so no transfer ever starts, and the controller is only reachable through its port reads and writes.
+It is recorded because a stub that is never called looks identical to one that works, right up until someone wires a floppy or a sound DMA to it.
+* **The Prism card's PCI config space answers with zeros.** Its handler indexes `reg/4` while the other two take the byte offset `lpci` passes, but all three share the `[0]/[4]/[8]` initialisation in `reset()`, which was written for byte offsets.
+So the vendor, status and class it reports are all 0, and the console has said so all along: *WMS PRISM PCI device # 8: ID 0x0 (status 0x0 class code 0x0 rev 0x0)*, next to a MediaGX and a Cx5520 reporting real values.
+It is self-consistent where it counts - the BARs the firmware writes read back correctly, which is what enumeration needs - so it is left alone: making it agree changes what the firmware reads during boot, and that is a measurement rather than a tidy-up.
+See `prism_pci_r` in `p2k_driver.cpp`.

+* **The update flash erases the wrong amount.** Three block sizes meet in `nvram_updates_w` and none agree: the CFI table the part answers with declares one region of 64 blocks of 128 KB, the erase command aligns on a *word* offset of `0x2000` (16 KB of bytes), and the loop clears `0x2000` *bytes* (8 KB).
+An erase therefore clears an eighth of the block the device says it has.
+  It does not bite because programming is a plain store rather than the AND a real flash does, so a half-erased block still takes new data, and because the update image is not persisted - a bad erase lasts one run.
+Either of those changing would expose it.

+* **Reading the PLX control register advances the EEPROM.** `prism_1000_r` register `0x14` - byte `0x50` at `0x10000050` - is the serial EEPROM's data line, and answering it moves the shift counter, word toggle and offset on.
+Anything that reads it out of band advances the transfer: a debugger inspecting that address, a read probe, a frontend polling memory.
+The firmware reads the whole image back and refuses to run if it does not match (*plx_ee_verify(): failed*), so one stray read during the transfer stops the machine booting with nothing to say why.

 ## Diagnostics